cesar-yoab/survey_modelling/scripts/README.md

 ```

 Now with this data we can start generatig the actual simulation data for the survey.
 We recommend installing
-(rstudio)[https://rstudio.com/], or using rstudio cloud, and using it for the following steps.
+[rstudio](https://rstudio.com/), or using [rstudio cloud](https://rstudio.cloud/) and using it for the following steps.
 Open modeling_script.R in rstudio or upload to rstudio cloud.